Race caller: Australia

 Arnold 'Ike' Treloar was the first person to call the races on radio when he broadcast the thoroughbred events at Port Adelaide, South Australia, in 1924 for radio station 5CL.
 As one of the pioneers of race calling in Australia, he broadcast for the next 21 years, mostly for the Australian Broadcasting Commission (ABC).
 Within a year, race callers were describing events across Australia for their radio audiences.
 The earliest callers included Mick Ferry in Sydney, Bill Priestly in Melbourne, Keith Gollan in Western Australia, and Mick Flanagan in Brisbane.
 Priestly became the first person to call the famed Melbourne Cup when he described the win by Windbag at Flemington Racecourse in 1925.

 In the early years of race calling in Australia, race callers were forced to broadcast from structures outside the racecourse, as the race clubs objected to them, fearing that patrons would listen to the radio rather than attend the track and patronise off-course bookmakers.
 Buildings and temporary stands overlooking the tracks, even trees, were utilised by the pioneer callers.

 The issue came to a head in 1937 when the Victoria Park Racing Company, the organisation that conducted race meetings in Adelaide sought court orders to prevent Cyril Angles, one of the most popular callers of the pre-World War II era, broadcasting from an elevated platform outside the course.
-Eventually the High Court of Australia found in favour of the broadcasters, the Chief Justice, Sir John Latham, observing that "some people prefer hearing about the races as seen by Angles to seeing the races for themselves."
+Eventually, the High Court of Australia found in favour of the broadcasters, the Chief Justice, Sir John Latham, observing that "some people prefer hearing about the races as seen by Angles to seeing the races for themselves."

 As radio audiences surged in the pre-World War II years, more stations employed race callers.
 The leading callers of the era included Jim Anderson at 4BC Brisbane, who had started his career on the course public address system; Eric Welsh, the doyen of Australian race callers, who commenced with 3AR, Melbourne, in 1926, which became the ABC in 1932, until joining 3DB in 1934, where he remained for the next 20 years; Lachie Melville in Sydney; and Fred Tupper in Sydney and Melbourne.

 A new generation of race callers filled the airwaves after World War II.
-Three of the greatest broadcast from Melbourne, Joe Brown, Bert Bryant and Bill Collins.
+Three of the broadcast from Melbourne included Joe Brown, Bert Bryant and Bill Collins.
 A fourth, Ken Howard, filled the airwaves from Sydney.